Submissions

 Declare any financial or institutional conflicts.

-JTEAS uses the latest edition of the American Psychological Association Style (APA).
+JTEAS uses the latest edition of the American Psychological Association Style (APA) for referencing.
 For more guidance, please refer to https://apastyle.apa.org/

 In-text citation